Torsten-Kestermann/foundations/README.md

-# foundations
+# Foundations Class Repository

-This is a demonstration repository
+This is a demonstration repository for the Foundations class